pavelnikolov/dockerize/README.md

 Another use case is when the application logs to specific files on the filesystem and not stdout or stderr.
 This makes it difficult to troubleshoot the container using the `docker logs` command.
 For example, nginx will log to `/var/log/nginx/access.log` and `/var/log/nginx/error.log` by default.
-While you can sometimes work around this, it's tedious to find the a solution for every application. dockerize allows you to specify which logs files should be tailed and where they should be sent.
+While you can sometimes work around this, it's tedious to find a solution for every application. dockerize allows you to specify which logs files should be tailed and where they should be sent.

 See [A Simple Way To Dockerize Applications](http://jasonwilder.com/blog/2014/10/13/a-simple-way-to-dockerize-applications/)